Building contractors run their own businesses and plan, supervise and work on the construction and alteration of buildings.

 There are no specific requirements to become a building contractor, but most are experienced carpenters who have worked in the building and construction industry.

-A New Zealand Certificate in Carpentry or other building qualification may be useful.
-The Building and Construction Industry Training Organisation (BCITO) oversees carpentry apprenticeships.
+A New Zealand Certificate in Carpentry (Level 4) or other building qualification may be useful.

-- Building and Construction Industry Training Organisation website - find out about training as a carpenter
+- Building and Construction Industry Training Organisation (BCITO) website - information about the New Zealand Certificate in Carpentry (Level 4)

 Building contractors need to be: